 In addition, in the United States, services are available for people under 22 years of age through the local public school district or referral agencies (available under the Individuals with Disabilities Education Act, PL 105-17).
-Sometimes ildhood, adolescent, and young adult cancer eating in the front of the classroom are all that is needed, but this usually requires special accommodations, such as seating in the front of the classroom are all that is needed, but this usually requires that the parent request an Individualized Education Plan (IEP) for the child through the school district (see related Health Link: "School After Treatment for Childhood Cancer").
+Sometimes special accommodations, such as seating in the front of the classroom are all that is needed, but this usually requires that the parent request an Individualized Education Plan (IEP) for the child through the school district (see related Health Link: "School After Treatment for Childhood Cancer").